EvertonCa/SeleniumSemanticScraper/README.md

 ![Print](SupportImages/Algorithm_Page.png)

 # Multiple Searches
-If you￿'d like to merge multiple searches, generating only one ordered Excel File, you can choose the "Merge Old Searches" button.
+If you'd like to merge multiple searches, generating only one ordered Excel File, you can choose the "Merge Old Searches" button.

 ![Print](SupportImages/Initial_Page2.png)

 First, click on the "Select Folder" button (1).
 Select the folder in which your search was saved.
-Repeat this to add all the searches you￿'d like.
+Repeat this to add all the searches you'd like.
 Then press "Merge Searches" (2).

 ![Print](SupportImages/Merge_Page.png)